w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/04-cloudcomputing.md

   - Large volume of data processed on a regularly scheduled basis
   - Velocity is very predictable
 - *Periodic*
-  - Data processed at irregular times (e.g., after collecting a certain ---large--- amount of data)
+  - Data processed at irregular times (e.g., after collecting a certain --large-- amount of data)
   - Velocity is less predictable
 - *Near real-time*
   - Streaming data processed in small individual batches collected and processed within minutes
   - Velocity is a huge concern
 - *Real-time*
-  - Streaming data collected and processed in very small individual batches within milliseconds
+  - Streaming data is collected and processed in very small individual batches within milliseconds
   - Velocity is the paramount concern

 # Reference scenario